 Today every business owner understands the need for accounting software and its benefits.
 However, there is no “fit for all” solution that can satisfy all business needs.
 There may be one pain point that is not covered by your software solution, and in the end, you will have to deal with the issue by yourself anyway.
-Also, as your business grows, you might discover that the current set of features is not enough, and you will start looking for expansion.
+Also, as your business starts to grow, you might discover that the current set of features is not enough, and you will start looking for expansion.

 That’s the moment when a third-party solution may help you without forcing you to completely change something in your business processes.

-I will give you a brief guideline on how to choose the best integration for your accounting software.
+I will give you a brief guideline on how to choose the best integration for your business accounting software.

 Before we start with the guidelines, let’s figure out where to look for integrations.
 The most logical option is to search through the marketplace of the app you are using.
 Usually, popular accounting solutions like QuickBooks, Xero, and others, offer their users a wide variety of third-party integrations to cover particular needs.
 And searching through a marketplace is not an issue if you have an idea of the functionality you lack.